Rotational mass of anisotropic neutron stars within Rastall gravity: Formalisms

-We separate the formalism into two parts.
-In sub-section \ref{sec:2}, we briefly review the Rastall gravity, while our whole derivation of aHT formalism in Rastall gravity is given in sub-section~\ref{sec:3}.
-In this paper we use geometrized units $G=c=1$.
+In this section, we divide the formalism {four} parts.
+In sub-section \ref{sec:2}, we briefly review the Rastall gravity formalism. {The nuclear model for the EOS is shortly discussed in sub-section~\ref{EOS}}.
+The anisotropic NSs' rotational mass formalism within Hartle-Thorne-Rastall framework is given in sub-section~\ref{sec:3}.
+The profile of anisotropic pressure is described in sub-section~\ref{sec:4}.
+It is worth noting that we use geometrized units $G=c=1$ in this paper.